Joan Straumanis

 A Guide to Undergraduate Science Course and Laboratory Improvements (with R.F.
 Watson), resource catalog (Washington: National Science Foundation, 1979).

-Generic ‘Man’ and Mortal Woman,” an essay in the philosophy of language in B. Reed, The Structure of Knowledge – A Feminist Perspective (Ann Arbor: Great Lakes Colleges Association, 1979).
+Generic ‘Man’ and Mortal Woman,” an essay in the philosophy of language in Beth Reed (ed.), The Structure of Knowledge – A Feminist Perspective (Ann Arbor: Great Lakes Colleges Association, 1979).

-Logic and Simulation,” in E. Thorson, Simulation in Higher Education (New York: Exposition Press, 1979).
+Logic and Simulation,” in Esther Thorson (ed.), Simulation in Higher Education (New York: Exposition Press, 1979).
 Also ERIC System document #IR 004 951, cited in Resources in Education, November, 1977.

 DEMON, a logic proof-teacher and validity-checker, and FRAME, a set of tutorials for translation from natural to symbolic logic languages; instructional computer programs for symbolic logic; used in the U.S., Canada, Australia and Hong Kong (Distributor: Denison University Computer Center), 1974.